12 Red Flags You’re About to Stay at a Bad Hotel

 The signs aren’t in good condition

-Obviously, bad service at a hotel is what all of these other bad hotel signs are trying to save you from, but that doesn’t mean you still can’t catch it early.
+Obviously, bad service at a hotel is what all of these other tips are trying to save you from, but if you catch it early, you can take action immediately and save yourself a lot of grief.
 Pay attention to how the staff treats you right when you walk in; nine times out of ten, that’ll be an excellent indicator for the rest of your stay.
 “It is very important that the front-of-house staff be present, helpful, and friendly,” says Kelly.
-This goes for everything from tiny, unassuming motels to palatial resorts.
-“If there is nobody to greet you or help with luggage when you arrive; if the valets are on their phones [or otherwise] ignoring you; or if the front desk staff is nowhere to be found, these are all signs of an inattentive staff that may not be able to meet your needs during your stay,” Kelly adds.
-This may be because they’re “understaffed, have disciplinary issues, or don’t pay or train their staff well.”
-Or it may just simply be rudeness.
-Either way, it’s not great news for the hotel guests.
-Next, don’t become part of the problem by avoiding these things you should never, ever do in a hotel room.
+(These days, they should also be wearing masks.)
+This is important whether you’re staying at a tiny, unassuming motel or a palatial resort.
+“If there is nobody to greet you, [they] are on their phones, ignoring you, or the front desk staff is nowhere to be found, these are all signs of an inattentive staff that may not be able to meet your needs during your stay,” Kelly adds.
+Even with contactless or mobile check-in for COVID safety, someone should be at the front desk just in case you need anything when you arrive.
+Whether you’re on vacation or close to home, make sure you also know the signs you’re about to eat at a bad restaurant.